ocaml/dune/doc/ocaml-ecosystem.rst

 Dune is a build system.
 It is used to orchestrate the compilation of source files into executables and libraries.

-Assuming you have a development switch set up, you communicate to dune how your project is organized in terms of executables, libraries and tests.
+Assuming you have a development switch set up, you communicate to Dune how your project is organized in terms of executables, libraries and tests.
 It is then able to assemble the source files of your projects with the dependencies installed in an opam switch, to create compiled assets for your project.

 How Dune Integrates with the Ecosystem